Serhiy Rybalka

-Serhiy Oleksandrovych Rybalka (Сергій Олександрович Рибалка; born 1 April 1990) is a Ukrainian professional footballer.
+Serhiy Oleksandrovych Rybalka (Сергій Олександрович Рибалка; born 1 April 1990) is a former Ukrainian professional footballer.

 Club career

 Arsenal Kharkiv

 Born in Yamne, Sumy Oblast, Ukrainian SSR, Rybalka was the top scorer in Arsenal Kharkiv's history, by scoring 20 goals and surpassing Yuriy Martiniuk who had 19 goals.
 He caught the interest from many clubs, including from the Israeli Premier League club Maccabi Haifa who saw him as a very talented and perspective youth player.
 However, he chose to go to FC Dynamo Kyiv.

 Dynamo Kyiv

 Rybalka made his senior team debut on 21 September 2011 in the Ukrainian Cup 3–2 victory against Kremin Kremenchuk.
 He opened the score in the 14th minute, hitting the free kick into the upper corner.
 A month later, on 23 October 2011, he made his Ukrainian Premier League debut, coming on at half time in a 6-1 thrashing of Zorya Luhansk.

 After the debut, Rybalka struggled to establish himself in the squad.
 In order to help his development, it was decided to loan him to Czech club Slovan Liberec until the end of the 2012–2013 season.
 Rybalka immediately became one of the key players for Slovan, and in the summer of 2013 his loan was extended for one more season.
 Rybalka again featured prominently in the side, helping Slovan reach the Round of 32 in the 2013–14 UEFA Europa League.

 After a successful loan spell, Rybalka returned to Dynamo for the 2014–15 season.
 New team manager Serhii Rebrov put a lot more trust in him than did Dynamo's previous managers Yuri Syomin and Oleh Blokhin, by making him a permanent fixture in midfield.
 On 17 May 2015, in a 1-0 Ukrainian Premier League victory against Dnipro, Rybalka assisted on what became the title-clinching goal by Domagoj Vida.
 On 16 September 2015, Rybalka made his UEFA Champions League debut in a 2–2 draw against Portuguese team FC Porto in the group stage, he assisted Dynamo's second goal which was scored by Vitaliy Buyalskyi on the 89th minute which gave Dynamo a draw.